 \begin{example} Let $K=\mathbb{Q}$, $t=0$ and $f=x^2+1$.
 Then the arboreal representation is surjective (see \cite{Stoll1992}). \end{example}

 It is conjectured that when $K$ is a number field and $d=2$ the image of an arboreal representation has finite index in $\Aut(T_\infty)$ unless some degeneracy conditions are satisfied (see \cite{Jones2013}*{Conjecture~3.11}).
 However very little is known when the degree of $f$ is greater than $2$.
-Our aim is to show that when the degree of $f$ is even there is a criterion for the surjectivity of the arboreal representation.
-In section \ref{large} we prove the following theorem.
+We will show that when the degree of $f$ is even there is a criterion for the surjectivity of the arboreal representation.
+In Section \ref{large} we prove the following theorem.